open-cogsci/osdoc/include/api/log.md

 ## function __log\.open__\(path\)

 Opens the current log.
-If a log was already open, it is closed automatically.
+If a log was already open, it is closed automatically, and re-opened.

 __Example:__